RasaHQ/rasa-x-helm/README.md

 1. Create an issue describing the feature you want to work on.
 2. Create a pull request describing your changes

+## Releasing a new version of this chart

+This repository uses GitHub actions to automatically release a new version for the Helm chart when new changes are merged.
+The only required steps are:

+1. Make the changes to the chart
+2. Increase the chart `version` in `charts/rasa-x/Chart.yaml`

 ## License
 Licensed under the Apache License, Version 2.0.